lucregrassi/pepper-teleoperation-interface-naoqi-2.9/README.md

-# Teleoperation Interface for Pepper robot (Naoqi 2.9)
+# Teleoperation Interface for robots

-This project provides a simple web-based interface for controlling the Pepper robot.
+This project provides a simple web-based interface for controlling a robot.
 It is built using [Streamlit](https://streamlit.io/) and enables users to send movement commands, adjust volume, and make the robot speak predefined or custom sentences.
 The application communicates with the robot over a UDP connection.

-**Note:** To use this interface, the `PepperTeleoperation` application must be installed and running on the robot.
+**Note:** To use this interface on the Pepper robot, the `PepperTeleoperation` application must be installed and running on the robot.
 You can find it here: [PepperTeleoperation](https://github.com/lucregrassi/PepperTeleoperation).

 ## Features